-- Replace all locks and master keys on the upper hood of the ATM machines and do not consider using the defaults provided by the manufacturer.
+- Replace all locks and primary keys on the upper hood of the ATM machines and do not consider using the defaults provided by the manufacturer.

 - Install an alarm and ensure it is in good working order.
 The cyber-criminals behind Tyupkin only infected ATMs without security alarm systems installed.

 - Change the default BIOS password.

 - Ensure the machines have up-to-date antivirus protection